Kong/docs.konghq.com/app/konnect/dev-portal/developers/dev-reg-app-service.md

 5. Click **Request Access**.

-   A dialog message indicates your registration is under review and you will be notified by email upon approval.
+   A dialog message indicates your registration is under review if Auto Approve is not enabled, and you will be notified by email upon approval.
 Click **Close**.

    You can check the status of your request in the [application details](/konnect/dev-portal/developers/dev-apps/#app-details-page) page.